crunchy-devops/edb-assessment/kind/README.md

 k exec -it web-xxxx -- /bin/bash
 root@web-xxxx:/app python3 manage.py migrate
 root@web-xxxx:/app python3 manage.py createsuperuser
-# in another terminal
+# in a second terminal
 docker exec -it work /bin/ash
 kubectl port-forward service/cluster-example-rw 3000:5432
-# use jetbrains to check should be 12 tables present
+# use jetbrains to check,  should have 12 tables in postgres database
 ```
 ## Load some data
 In goland, use the database tab on right-hand side.